bluekitchen/btstack/doc/manual/docs-template/profiles.md

 Server implementation.
 Instead, a textual description of the GATT profile is directly converted into a compact internal ATT Attribute database by a GATT profile compiler.
-The ATT protocol server - implemented by and - answers incoming ATT requests based on information provided in the compiled database and provides read- and write-callbacks for dynamic attributes.
+The ATT protocol server - provided by `att_db.h` and `att_server.h` - answers incoming ATT requests based on information provided in the compiled database and provides read- and write-callbacks for dynamic attributes.

 GATT profiles are defined by a simple textual comma separated value (.csv) representation.
 While the description is easy to read and edit,